-- Reduce or remove any accessible food sources, and ensure any food containers, bins etc. are airtight and rodent-proof. - If you feed wildlife, clean up after putting out food and occasionally take a break leaving it out altogether. - Plant repellents, such as wood hyacinth, allium and daffodils are known to help keep rodents at bay. - Grass, shrubs and other greenery close to the house should be cropped and kept short, neat and tidy so that it doesn't provide cover.
-You should relax this as the rodents stop appearing, to ensure it remains a refuge for other wildlife. - "De-clutter" the spaces and keep any storage areas tidy. - Rats and mice are 'neophobic' (they have a deep fear of new things or changes), so you should move garden furniture and other objects around your garden; new obstacles will confuse and alarm rodents used to a 'static habitat'.
+- Reduce or remove any accessible food sources, and ensure any food containers, bins etc. are airtight and rodent-proof. - If you feed wildlife, clean up after putting out food and occasionally take a break from leaving it out altogether. - Plant repellents, such as wood hyacinth, allium and daffodils are known to help keep rodents at bay. - Grass, shrubs and other greenery close to the house should be cropped and kept short, neat and tidy so that it doesn't provide cover.
+You can relax this when the rodents stop appearing, to ensure it remains a refuge for other wildlife. - De-clutter the spaces and keep any storage areas tidy so there's less places for the rodents to hide. - Rats and mice are neophobic (they have a deep fear of new things or changes), so you should move garden furniture and other objects around your garden; new obstacles will confuse and alarm rodents which are used to a static habitat.